techqueria/website/site/content/resources.md

 We rely on the police to keep us safe and treat us all fairly, regardless of race, ethnicity, national origin or religion.
 This card provides tips for interacting with police and understanding your rights.

-### A Guide to ITINs, EINs and Taxes
+### A Guide to ITINs, EINs, and Taxes

 [Immigrants Rising](https://immigrantsrising.org/wp-content/uploads/2017/08/Immigrants-Rising-ITINs-EINs-Taxes-Guide.pdf)

-Topics in this guide include filing taxes as an independent contractor, expenses and deductions, managing cashflow and saving for taxes.
+Topics in this guide include filing taxes as an independent contractor, expenses, and deductions, managing cash flow and saving for taxes.
 These guides accompany the webinars and handouts, which you may watch and read for additional information.

 ### National Immigration Legal Services Directory